WordCamp Brighton is one month away and we’re all getting very excited!

 We’re organising as much of this event as possible in the open, so the best place to suggest ideas is on Slack.
 You can also send us your ideas via the website or via email (email@example.com).

-If you haven’t already, you can join the UK WP Community Slack by following
+If you haven’t already, you can join the UK WP Community Slack by following this link.

 We’re organising in the public channel #wordcamp-brighton.
 I hope to catch up with you there!